sdmix/itsmattallen.co.uk/blog/_posts/2013-04-09-a-fresh-start.md

     in the right places, and give you guys a better reading experience.
 I do hope you a loving the big type in comparison to my old site!</p>
     <p>You can expect this blog to be filled with all sorts of cool posts, on design,
-    development and awesome topics from the great life itself.</p>
+    development and awesome topics from the life itself.</p>
 </div>
 <h2 class="lower2 wrapper ttheme spacer1">Help a Designer out.</h2>
 <div class="wrapper spacer2">
     <p>My main skill set dives me deep into creativity, photography and film, not
     developing and therefore putting my site up on GitHub allows you to view my code and how I've done what I have here.
-So if you notice anything a bit wrong, or have any tips on ways I can keep on improving how I am doing things please drop an issue over there and allow me to keep this flow going.</p>
+So if you notice anything a bit wrong, or have any tips on ways I can keep on improving how I am doing things please open up an issue over there and allow me to keep this flow going.</p>
     <p>Although its quite obvious, my site is not open to be copied and still falls
     under the same <a href="http://copyright.itsmattallen.co.uk/" target="_blank">copyright</a>
     as all my other content which I place online.
 Please respect that.
 By all means